 Did you know?
 You can buy sparkling meads, too!

 Usually, after opening your lighter meads, you should keep them in your fridge.
 However, storage instructions for lighter meads vary, so your best bet is to follow the instructions on the label.

 How Long Mead Lasts

 The shelf life of each variety is different.
 Classic meads are more stable.
-They can last for years and even decades if the bottles remains unopened.
+They can last for years and even decades if the bottle remains unopened.
 After you open a bottle of this kind, it will retain its quality for several months.

-Usually, producers recommend that you finish your quickly soon after opening a bottle.
+Usually, producers recommend that you finish your mead soon after opening a bottle.
 Some varieties may last for just 24 hours after opening.
 They may not be spoiled but will lack their fantastic flavor!

 Approximate shelf life at a glance: